nxdir-s/go-hexarch/README.md

 ### cmd

+The cmd directory contains your applications main modules.
+The `main.go` file will be responsible for setting up dependencies and running the application

 ### adapters

-This directory contains the **primary** and **secondary** adapters that handle communication between external entities and the core of the application
+The adapters directory contains the **primary** and **secondary** modules that handle communication between external entities and the core of the application

 ### core

-This directory contains the applications core business logic.
+The core directory contains the applications business logic and will utilize a lite version of Domain Driven Design.

 There are four main concepts/modules that define the core: **Domains**, **Entities**, **Services**, and **Value Objects**

 - `Domains` can be thought of as "Orchestrators" for domain use cases.
 They orchestrate multiple services and implement business rules and validation logic specific to a domain
 - `Entities` are the domain objects
 - `Services` handle any actions specific to an entity.
-- `Value Objects`
+- `Value Objects` represent shared immutable data types

 ### ports

-This directory contains the port definitions that define how the core will interact with internal and external entities.
+The ports directory contains the port definitions that define how the core will interact with internal and external entities.
 It is split up into the following files:

 - `core.go`
   - Contains interfaces that define how services and domains can interact with each other
 - `primary.go`
   - Contains interfaces that define how the core allows external entities to interact with it.
 Ex. `APIPort` defines how the core will allow APIs to interact with it
 - `secondary.go`
   - Contains interfaces that define how the core wants to drive/interact with external entities.
-These entities are usually databases or downstream data sources, but can also be other internal applications or even a library
+These entities are usually databases or some other data source, but can also be other internal applications or even a library

 ## Example Projects

+- `GoMux`
 - `IdleRpg`
-- `GoMux`